VSRomanov/MultipleSequenceAlignment/README.md

 MSA are performed by two-sequence global alignment technique, the Needleman–Wunsch algorithm (https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm).
-Briefly, at first, a similarity matrix is constructed using match and mismatch scores, as well as gap penalty, for each individual pair of symbols
+Briefly, at first, a similarity matrix is constructed using match and mismatch scores, as well as gap penalty, for each individual pair of base objects (e.g. symbols).

  Noteworthy, the affine gap penalty is allowed in this implementation, with two different costs: "gap opening penalty" >= "gap extension penalty".